bblldave/ISTA-422/ResearchPapers/DataAnalyticsLab.md

         Console.ReadLine();
     ```

-1.This should display the headlines for each result.
+1. This should display the headlines for each result.